fancellu/play-sttp-examples/README.md

 # play-sttp-examples

-Some examples of using sttp  "the Scala HTTP client you always wanted!"
+Some examples using sttp  "the Scala HTTP client you always wanted!"

 https://sttp.readthedocs.io/

 We also show the use of a Tor socks proxy

+To run

+`sbt run`

 GET     /                                                          controllers.AsyncHttpClientFutureController.index